Airbourne 2017: Preview

 Flying line from a Lynx

 Airbourne, Eastbourne's International Air Show, is one of the best-enduring free seaside airshows and still claims to be the biggest free airshow in the UK.
 Its flying displays have a heavy military emphasis, usually including most, if not all, RAF training and current aircraft on the display circuit for that year; The Battle of Britain Memorial Flight (BBMF), typically including a Spitfire, Hurricane and Lancaster, and the Red Arrows.
-Also expect a parachute display each day - sometimes two; the wingwalkers, a good selection of aerobatic teams and contributions from abroad.
+Also expect a parachute display each day - sometimes two, a good selection of aerobatic teams and contributions from abroad.

 Lancasters in 2014

 Red Arrows break in 2007